angular/templating/DESIGN.md

 ## Use the `<template>` tag

-* Fur custom elements, a `<template>` tag is required to prevent their immediate instantiation.
+* For custom elements, a `<template>` tag is required to prevent their immediate instantiation.
 * When a template has multiple root elements grouping them into a `<template>` tag is a simpler way compared to the `-start` and `-end` suffixes in AngularJS 1.x
 * When template directives are nested, their order is defined by nesting multiple `<template>` tags with a single template directive on each one.
 This is also simpler compared to the directive priority in AngularJS 1.x

 Note: If a template directive should contain a single root element, the template tag can be omitted.
 E.g. `<div ng-if="...">`

-## Make is easy to consume any custom element
+## Make it easy to consume any custom element

 TODO add details
 * bind-, {{}}, on-